Frames Used for 7x9”, 6x12” and 10.5x14” Prints

 Prints are custom-made, one at a time, by the artist and his staff in the studio.
 We use long-lasting Epson UltraChrome pigment inks and acid-free, 100% cotton rag fine art paper and coated cotton canvas.
 After printing, the print is dried for 24 hours and trimmed to finished size.
 Limited edition prints are titled, numbered, embellished and signed by the artist.
 Open edition prints are titled and signed by the artist.
 All limited edition paper prints are embossed with the studio’s printmaker hallmark.

 Does a digital fine art print require special handling?

 You should handle fine art prints with great care, just as you would any other type of artwork.
 You should protect it against light, water, moisture, airborne contaminants, and fingerprints; it is still susceptible to damage.

 The best way to preserve and display your print is to have it professionally matted and framed with archival materials.
 If you’re framing the print yourself, use only “acid-free” mats, foam board, hinges or adhesive, and framing.
 Always use a mat.
 Digital fine art prints should not touch the glass in a frame.

 The print permanence of the ink-and-paper combination used in our studio has been tested by Wilhelm Imaging Research, Inc. and rated at 82 years (archivally framed prints displayed under glass), 160 years (archivally framed prints displayed under UV-filtering glass), and 68 years (unframed prints).
 The coating applied to the finished print may double the lightfast ratings if framed with archival materials and UV-filtering glazing.
 These estimates are not a guarantee, only a rating based on extensive testing by industry experts.

-Will my print fit in a standard-size mat and frame?
+Will my print fit in a standard-size frame?

 Do I receive some kind of documentation about my print?